Sleepy-Tofu/secret-/README.md

 ![Image](https://github.com/user-attachments/assets/8be6dd00-8272-4dab-b16c-24f593b8c5c7)

              The Gods and Godesses, pronounced a spell upon wind control.
 They made an Enchanted Gem hidden in he mountains.
-             30 BC / AT GREECE'S BORDER TO TURKEY
+             30 BC / AT GREECE'S BORDER TO TURKEY, NEXT TO ISTANBUL.

    movements
    - swing up